Where to go in India

-The Himalaya is the world's greatest mountain range, a 1800-mile mass of white-tipped peaks and valleys that runs from Afghanistan to the border of south-west China that includes the world's highest peak, Mount Everest.
+The Himalayas are the world's greatest mountain range, a 1800-mile mass of white-tipped peaks and valleys that runs from Afghanistan to the border of south-west China that includes the world's highest peak, Mount Everest.

 Agra, in Uttar Pradesh, is home to the Taj Mahal, Agra Fort and also a wealth of imperial palaces, tombs, forts and gardens dotting its riverine landscape.

-The classic golden triangle is India's most popular tourist circuit and a perfect introduction to the magic of the country.
+The classic Golden Triangle route is India's most popular tourist circuit and a perfect introduction to the magic of the country.
 Located in the northwest, it connects an extraordinary wealth of cultural and historical treasures in and around India's most visited cities: Delhi, Jaipur and Agra.

 India is rich in natural splendour, blessed with an amazing variety of flora and fauna, the likes of which inpsired Rudyard Kipling to create the magical Jungle Book.
 It has a diverse wildlife base that is the second largest in the world and currently boasts 80 national parks.